Dev.Opera - Follow the standards, break the rulesDev.Opera - Follow the standards, break the rules

 Daniel Davis has another example and explanation of CSS3 background-clip and background-origin.

-Similar to background-clip, Gecko and WebKit are still using their own properties for background-origin: -moz-background-origin and -webkit-background-origin, respectively.
+Similar to background-clip, Gecko still uses its prefix for background-origin.
 Gecko is also using the old property value without the -box suffix.
 Instead of padding-box, Gecko uses padding for the same effect.
+These issues have been fixed in the latest nightlies of Firefox but have not yet reached a final release at the time of writing.

 Multiple background images